 We've covered this topic as well in our subscription businesses blog, but the basic idea is similar to bundle pricing in the sense that you're delivering a discount based on a higher purchase value.

-When it comes to quantity, you may want to consider offering discounts on bulk purchases, similarly to what Alibaba (or AliExpress) do this to encourage more purchases at once.
+When it comes to quantity, you may want to consider offering discounts on bulk purchases.
+Companies like Alibaba (or AliExpress) do this to encourage more purchases at once.
 You can think of this as similar to subscription pricing except for the fact that all the products are sent at once instead of in regular intervals.
 Many retailers actually buy their products like this.

 Making your shop more convenient than others is another way to separate yourself.
 Convenience is such a broad term; it could go in 100 different directions – what does it mean in this context?

-Some examples would include offering more payment options.
+Some examples would be to offer more payment options.
 If you sell abroad, figure out what the preferred payment option is for that market and do your best to make it available for those respective domains.

 Besides payment options, you can highlight where your warehouse is located in order to emphasize that you have quick delivery times.